Social Media

 LearnPost Category - LearnLearn - Post Category - SchoolsSchools

-Families interested in registering their children born between 2 January 2016 and 1 January 2017 (inclusive) for local primary school should take note of the upcoming P1 registration 2022 exercise.
-All P1 registration will be conducted online as it was in the past 2 years and there will not be any in-person registration at schools.
+Families interested in registering their children born between 2 January 2017 and 1 January 2018 (both dates inclusive) for local primary school should take note of the upcoming P1 registration 2023 exercise.
+All P1 registrations will be conducted online as it was in the past years and there will not be any in-person registration at schools.

-If your child is Singaporean or Permanent Resident and has an older sibling already enrolled in a local primary school, parents are required to submit an application directly to the school from 9am on Wednesday, 29 June 2022 to 4.30pm on Thursday, 30 June 2022 (Phase 1 of the P1 registration process).
+If your child is Singaporean or Permanent Resident and has an older sibling already enrolled in a local primary school, parents are required to submit an application directly to the school from Tuesday, 4 July 2023, 9am to Wednesday, 5 July 2023, 4:30pm (Phase 1 of the P1 registration process).
 The primary school where the older sibling is currently studying will provide parents with more details on how to register their younger child.

 For Phases 2A, 2B and 2C, the link to the online form and user guide will be available on the MOE P1 Registration website during the registration periods of the respective phases.

-6 schools with caps on intake of PR children for 2022 P1 Registration
+4 schools with cap on intake of PR kids for 2023 P1 Registration

-MOE announced in 2020 that for the first time there will be a 25 to 30% cap on the intake of PR children at select primary schools, so as to “encourage interaction between Singapore citizens and PR children, and facilitate the integration of PR children into Singapore.”
-In 2022, this cap will apply to schools known to have a high concentration of PR students.
+MOE announced in 2020 that there will be a 25 to 30% cap on the intake of PR children at select primary schools, so as to “encourage interaction between Singapore citizens and PR children, and facilitate the integration of PR children into Singapore.”
+In 2023, this cap will apply to schools known to have a high concentration of PR students.

-In 2021, 8 schools had caps on the intake of PR children for P1 registration.
-In 2022, this list of 6 schools has been released, which will cap the intake of PR children:
+In 2022, 6 schools had caps on the intake of PR children for P1 registration.
+In 2023, a list of 4 schools has been released, which will cap the intake of PR children:

 • Bukit Timah Primary School